caprover/one-click-apps/README.md

 Process:
 - Find/create a docker-compose file for the one click app
 - Convert yaml file to json
-- Copy the content into the one click ap structure.
+- Copy the content into the one-click app structure.
 See this for the reference: [wordpress.json](https://github.com/caprover/one-click-apps/blob/master/public/v1/apps/wordpress.json)
 - Variables are prefixed with `$$cap`
 - There is one special variable called `$$cap_appname` which exists for all oneclick apps
 - Variables can be anywhere in the JSON and they will be replaced by what user enters